 - You exhibited behavior consistent with someone who was driving while under the influence of drugs and alcohol

-While it’s possible for your DUI defense lawyer in Greenville to discredit all of this evidence, there are other things they can point out to show you weren’t guilty.
+While it’s possible for your DUI defense lawyer in Spartanburg to discredit all of this evidence, there are other things they can point out to show you weren’t guilty.
 For example, if the State’s only evidence is that you had an open container of alcohol in your vehicle, that doesn’t automatically mean you were under the influence.
 You could have left that container in there from the day before.
 Or, the container could have belonged to a passenger in your car.

-The reason you hire an experienced DUI lawyer in Greenville is to get your charges reduced or dismissed.
+The reason you hire an experienced DUI lawyer in Spartanburg is to get your charges reduced or dismissed.
 They can do this in a variety of ways.
 The goal is to show that the State cannot prove your case beyond a reasonable doubt.
 Some of the ways in which your DUI defense lawyer in South Carolina can do this include the following: